ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/match/README.md

 **Convert output CloudPDB files into FastDesign input files**

 Install Anaconda3 in the /home/NetID/anaconda3 folder and then install the PyMOL module.
 If you have installed Anaconda3 on Amarel, skip this step.
-Go to https://repo.anaconda.com/archive/, select the newest Linux-x86_64 version and put it in the /home/NetID directory.
+Go to https://repo.anaconda.com/archive/.
+Choose the newest Linux-x86_64 version and put it in the /home/NetID directory.
 > bash Anaconda3-2020.07-Linux-x86_64.sh

 > conda init